himanshunaidu/data512/data-512-homework_2/README.md

 - Incorrect Hierarchical Matching

 In this analysis, countries were assigned to the closest (lowest in the hierarchy) region.
 This is not necessarily valid, as a country could belong to multiple regions.

+- Mismatching Country Names between Wikipedia article data and Population data

+There are some countries that are named differently between the [politicians_by_country.AUG.2024.csv](./politicians_by_country_AUG.2024.csv) and [population_by_country_AUG.2024.csv](./population_by_country_AUG.2024.csv) files.
+These will need to be manually corrected while performing analyses, in case one needs to consider them.

 ## Research Implications